Archive for the ‘Financial Heroes’ category

 With my definition of “You” out of the way, let’s continue with what I mean by my question “Are Famous Personal Finance Authors Too Rich To Understand You?

-When most of these authors were in the middle class, they lived like we live, ate what we ate, and had the same financial difficulties that we are currently encountering.
-They felt the same year end financial crunch, after buying holiday gifts and traveling.
-They were cubicle dwellers or worked for “the man” just like us.
+When most of these authors were in the middle class, they lived as we live, ate what we ate, and had the same financial difficulties that we are currently encountering.
+They felt the same year-end financial crunch, after buying holiday gifts and traveling.
+They were cubicle dwellers or worked for a large employer, just like us.
 They watched how often they went out to fancy or really even modest chain restaurants like “Olive Garden”.
 They did this because they were us, and actually lived next door to us.
 They were us and walked the walk and talked the talk just like us!

-That was then, but now they have moved on and are no long part of the 80%!
+That was then, but now they have moved on and are no longer part of the 80%!

 Dave Ramsey's House